-As the parent of a child under seventeen, or a disabled child under eighteen, you are entitled to request a flexible working pattern.
+If you are the parent of a child and have been working continuously for 26 weeks, you are entitled to request a flexible working pattern.
 This can help you balance caring for your child and work.
 Your employer must consider your request and respond to you in writing.

 You should let your employer know in writing if you are planning to breastfeed when you return to work.
 Ideally you should do this before you return so that your employer has time to plan.